January 6, 2025

 Daily: Wipe tools after use

-Weekly: Deep clean frequently used items
+Weekly: Deep clean the items you use the most

-Monthly: Sanitize all pots and tools
+Monthly: Sanitize all the pots and tools

 Water Quality